Skip to Content

 Is Albania safe for gay travelers?
 The short answer is yes, but make sure you avoid PDAs unless you're in a gay establishment.
 The younger Albanians are much more open-minded and accepting, but the older, more traditional, and religious generation can be rather conservative.

 • Check official government advice before you go.
 We recommend you do this any time you're traveling so that you are aware of any recent developments that might create difficulties.
-This is the most recent travel advice for UK citizens to Albania, but check your own government website if you're traveling from somewhere else.
+This is the most recent travel advice for UK citizens to Albania, but check your government website if you're traveling from somewhere else.

 • Although homosexuality is legal in Albania, you should avoid public displays of affection unless you're in an actual gay bar or club.
 Older members of Albanian society are very socially conservative and frown on LGBTQ lifestyles.
 We didn't encounter any problems during our time in Albania, but we also didn't show any PDAs either.